D-G-Tomlinson/Finite-Automata-Project/README.md

  - Second line is the starting state number (indexed from 1)
  - Lines 3 through m+2 contain a comma-seperated-list of arrows out of that state, in the format letter:next-state-number, followed by "true" or "false" depending on if the state is accepting
    - The number of letter:next-state-number pairs is unrestricted, as NFAs can have multiple arrows with the same letter from the same state, or no arrows at all.
 The letter e, representing a jump, is allowed

+For example the command

+`cargo run -- --regex '(a|b)*ab` --dfa-output Endab.dfa --nfa-output Endab.dfa`

+Will convert the given regex (accepting all words containing only a and b and ending with ab) to an NFA and a DFA (equivalent to Exc1b.nfa).
+Note, due to the nature of the algorithm, the resultant NFA contains more states than necessary - it is not the simplest form.